 If you could understand the synthesis thoroughly, it would give you the skills & make you capable enough to juice out many advantages to your benefit.
 You will have the power in your hands to create our own unique sound or a sample which could be used & featured in any musical genre categorically for Electronic Dance Music (EDM) or a Cinematic Sound.
 And Beatpro offers you that education to learn about the amazing Synthesis.

-We would give you an introduction to the different types of filter that are available and how their usage would effect the sound production, We would also explain how to use the controls and their benefits.
+2. Filters We would give you an introduction to the different types of filters that are available and how their usage would affect the sound production, We would also explain how to use the controls and their benefits.

-You would then be given an understanding at the central display area, where you would be shown the application of different effects.
+3. Arpeggiator and Effects You would then be given an understanding of the central display area, where you would be shown the application of different effects.
 Some of them would include arpeggiation, chorus, EQ, delay, distortion, compression phasing and reverb.

 You may then get to understand how to modulate with an in-depth look at various envelopes.
 You may begin with a very commonly used amplitude envelope where it changes the level over time.

-You would be provided with knowledge about different oscillator waveform in deeper details and alongwith a guide to the LFOs which are featured in Sylenth-1.
-You would be shown how to set up the classic dubstep wobble bass type effects, and how to set up for stacked modulation, where the other parameters are controlled by one modulator.
+You would be provided with knowledge about different oscillator waveforms in deeper detail and along with a guide to the LFOs which are featured in Sylenth-1.
+You would be shown how to set up the classic dubstep wobble bass type effects, and how to set up stacked modulation, where the other parameters are controlled by one modulator.

 6. Glide, Misc Modulation and more